chaubenn/chaubenn/README.md

 ## What I'm Up To

 - Building, finalising and branding [OzMath](https://github.com/chaubenn/ozmath)
-- QA Interning @ TinyMCE
+- Full-time Intern @ TinyMCE
-- Studying for finals

 ## About Me

 In my spare time, I enjoy playing volleyball.
 I'm also recently finished coaching a grade 7 team at my old high school.